microsoft/service-fabric-observer/Documentation/Observers.md

 **This observer also optionally outputs a CSV file containing all resource usage data across iterations for use in analysis.
 Included are Average and Peak measurements.
-Set in Settings.xml's EnableLongRunningCSVLogging boolean setting.**
+See Settings.xml's EnableCSVDataLogging setting.**

 This observer runs for either a specified configuration setting of time or default of 30 seconds.
 Each fabric system process is monitored for